 DSC02200.JPG

-After the gasket is good and stuck to the timing chain cover to where it will stay in place without the bolts, then remove the bolts that were used to keep the gasket in place and repeat the procedure of two coats of Gaskacinch on the other side of the gasket...
+After the gasket is stuck to the timing chain cover to where it will stay in place without the bolts, then remove the bolts that were used to keep the gasket in place and repeat the procedure of two coats of Gaskacinch on the other side of the gasket...
 Don't start the water pump yet...

 DSC02196.JPG